British Steam merchant

 |Notes on event|

-At 14.20 hours on 21 Apr, 1941, the unescorted Calchas (Master William Richard Fielding Holden) was hit amidships by one torpedo from U-107 about 550 miles north of the Cape Verde Islands.
+At 14.20 hours on 21 April 1941 the unescorted Calchas (Master William Richard Fielding Holden) was hit amidships by one torpedo from U-107 about 550 miles north of the Cape Verde Islands.
 The ship stopped and sank after being hit amidships by a coup de grâce at 14.58 hours.
-The master, 21 crew members, one gunner and one of the nine passengers were lost.
+The master, 25 crew members, one gunner and one of the nine passengers were lost.
 33 survivors landed at Sal Maria Island, Cape Verde on 4 May.
 23 survivors landed at Boavista Island, Cape Verde and 33 survivors landed at St. Louis, Senegal after sailing 650 miles in 16 days in the #5 lifeboat.
+Two Chinese crew members died of exhaustion after reaching land.

 |On board||We have details of 39 people who were on board.|